basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/erlang.md

 Val3 =:= binary_to_term(riakc_obj:get_value(Fetched3)).
 ```

 That was easy.
-We simply request the objects by key.
+We simply request the objects by bucket and key.

 ###Updating Objects In Riak
 While some data may be static, other forms of data may need to be updated.
 This is also easy to accomplish.
 Let’s update the value in the third example to 42, update the RiakObject, and then save it.